 Although Fabric binaries can and should be upgraded in a rolling fashion, it is important to finish upgrading binaries before enabling capabilities.
-Any peers not upgraded to v1.2 before the new capability is enabled may intentionally crash to indicate a potential misconfiguration which might result in a state forl.
-If orderers are not upgraded to v1.2, they will not crash, nor will state forks be created (unlike the upgrade from v1.0.x to v1.1).
-Nevertheless, it remains a best practice to upgrade all peer and orderer binaries to v1.2 prior to enabling the new capability.
+Any binaries which are not upgraded to v1.3 before enabling the new capabilities may intentionally crash to indicate a misconfiguration which could otherwise result in a state fork.

 Once a capability has been enabled, it becomes part of the permanent record for that channel.
 This means that even after disabling the capability, old binaries will not be able to participate in the channel because they cannot process beyond the block which enabled the capability to get to the block which disables it.
-As a result, once a capability has been enabled, disabling it is not recommended or supported.
+As a result, once a capability has been enabled, disabling it is neither recommended nor supported.